rahulrkr08/loopback-next/extensions/authentication-jwt/README.md

     this.static('/', path.join(__dirname, '../public'));

     // - enable jwt auth -
-    // Add security spec (To be done: refactor it to an enhancer) this.addSecuritySpec();
+    // Add security spec (Future work: refactor it to an enhancer) this.addSecuritySpec();
     // Mount authentication system
     this.component(AuthenticationComponent);